-The Police Department also employs Campus Safety Officers, who are non-sworn officers who take non-court related reports, such as traffic or vandalisms, and assist police officers with visibility in the field; and Police Cadets, who assist with parking, traffic control, vehicle jump starts and escort services for students, employees, and visitors.
-Police Cadets are students who also assist with observing and reporting suspected criminal activity.
+The Police Department also employs Campus Safety Officers, who are non-sworn officers that take non-court related reports, such as traffic collision or vandalism reports, and assist police officers with visibility in the field; and Police Cadets, who assist with parking, traffic control, vehicle jump starts, and safety escort services for students, employees, and visitors.
+Police Cadets are student workers who also assist with observing and reporting suspected criminal activity.